-The greenhouse gases in our analysis are those covered by the internationally recognized GHG Protocol and include, where available, carbon dioxide (CO_2), nitrogen trifluoride (NF_3), methane (CH_4), nitrous oxide (N_2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF_6).
-All gases are converted to a CO_2 equivalent (CO_2 e) to calculate the carbon footprint.
+The greenhouse gases in our analysis are those covered by the internationally recognized GHG Protocol and include, where available, carbon dioxide ( $CO_2$ ), nitrogen trifluoride ( $NF_3$ ), methane ( $CH_4$ ), nitrous oxide ( $N_2O$ ), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride ( $SF_6$ ).
+All gases are converted to a $CO_2$ equivalent ( $CO_2$ e) to calculate the carbon footprint.

 Carbon emissions for the Endowment have been calculated by determining its share of GHG emissions (Scope 1 and 2) for equity and equity-like investments as well as publicly traded corporate bonds.
-However, Scope 3 emissions are not included due to data limitations, double-counting, and the lack of a consistent measurement standard.
-We began tracking Scope 3 emissions in 2022 and will continue to evaluate how the data could be used going forward.
-For additional details, please refer to our 2023 Carbon Footprint Report.
+Scope 3 emissions are not included due to data limitations, double-counting, and the lack of a consistent measurement standard.
+We began tracking Scope 3 emissions in 2022 and we continue to evaluate how the data could be used going forward.
+For additional details, please refer to our 2024 Carbon Footprint Report.